k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 <img src="images/catalog_info_mtable.png" style="zoom:75%;" />

-The last column's name is the Catalog version for which the artifact is created (e.g., V4).
-This column is always empty.
+The last column's name is the Catalog version for which the artifact is created, such as V4 in this case.
+This column always remains empty.

 Note that an artifact can be created for any Catalog version.
 Each new artifact overrides the previous one in the Project tree.